andreamoleri/DataArchitecture/README.md

+---
-# Air Travel Reservation Modeling Using MongoDB and Cassandra
+title: "Air Travel Reservation Modeling Using MongoDB and Cassandra"
+author: ""
+---

 ## Team Members
 - 902011, Moleri Andrea, a.moleri@campus.unimib.it